Dairy-Free Oatmeal Cranberry Cookies are chewy crisp cookies with a flavorful spark of dried cranberries. Mix, drop and bake for a delicious treat.

 One of the fastest ways I know to get a sweet treat in the house is by making cookies.
 The variety is endless and the ingredients are probably already in your cupboard.

 The ingredients for this cookie recipe probably are anyway.
-The dough comes together quick and the outcome of your baking is undeniably good.
+The dough comes together quickly and the outcome of your baking is undeniably good.

 Have you seen any of those old cookie jars from around the 30’s, 40’s and 50’s?
 They are in all the antique stores and they are also pretty scary.